domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 For each of the metrics below we discuss, briefly, whether or not they meet each of the three criteria set out in the introduction.

-*Average Peak Througphut*
+## Average Peak Througphut
 Throughput relates to user-observable application outcomes in the sense that there must be *enough* bandwidth available.
 Adding extra bandwidth above a certain threshold will at best receive diminishing returns.
+It is not possible to compute the probability of application success or failure based on throughput alone for most applications.
+Throughput can be compared to a variety of application requirements, but since there is no clear correlation between througphut and application performance it is not possible to conclude that an application will work well even if we know enough throughput is available.

 Throughput cannot be composed.

-Throughput is relatively well understood amongst consumers.
+Throughput is well known and understood amongst consumers.

-*Average Latency*

-TODO
+## Average Latency
+Average latency relates to user-observable application outcomes in the sense that the average latency must be low enough to support a good experience.
+However, it is not possible to conlude that a general application will work well based on the fact that the average latency is good enough {{BITAG}}.

+Average latency can be composed.
+If the average latency of links a-b and b-c is know, then the average latency of the composition a-b-c is the sum of a-b and b-c.

+Average latency is known and understood by some consumers, but most likely less so than throughput.
+We believe it is well known among application developers.

-*99th Percentile of Latency*
+## 99th Percentile of Latency

-TODO
+The 99th percentile of latency relates to user-observable application outcomes because it captures some information about how bad the tail latency is.

+It is not possible, in general, to compose percentile values.

+## Variance of latency

+The variance of latency can be composed.
+If the variance of links a-b and b-c is known, then the variance of the composition a-b-c is the sum of the variances a-b and b-c.

+## Jitter

+Jitter measures the difference in delay between subsequent packets.
+Some applications are very sensitive to this because of time-outs that cause later-than-usual packets to be discarded.

+Jitter cannot be composed.

-*Trimmed Mean of Latency*
+## Trimmed Mean of Latency

-TODO

-*Round-trips Per Minute*
+The trimmed mean of latency is the average computed after the worst x percent of samples have been removed.
+Trimmed means are typically used in cases where there is a know rate of measurement errors that should be filtered out before computing results.

+In the case where the trimmed mean simply removes measurement errors, the result can be composed in the same way as the average latency.
+In cases where the trimmed mean removes real measurements the trimming operation introduces errors that may compound when composed.

+## Round-trips Per Minute

 Round-trips per minute {{RPM}} is a metric and test procedure specifically designed to measure delays as experienced by application-layer protocol procedures such as HTTP GET, establishing a TLS connection and DNS lookups.
 It therefore measures something very close to the user-perceived application outcomes of HTTP-based applications.
 RPM loads the network before conducting latency measurements, and is therefore a measure of loaded latency (or working latency) well-suited to detecting bufferbloat {{Bufferbloat}}.